AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 **Note:** ID recording files must have extension gsm, ulaw, pcm, or wav.
 The extension is **left off** when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
 All ID recording files should be sampled at 8KHz.
 See Recording Audio Files for more information (link pending).

 ### idtalkover=
-The ID talkover message is stored in the node stanza using the `idtalkover` setting.
+The ID talkover message is stored in the node stanza using the `idtalkover=` setting.
 The purpose of `idtalkover` is to specify an *alternate* ID to use when the ID must be sent **over the top** of a user transmission.
 This can be a shorter voice ID or an ID in morse code.
 The value can be either a morse code identification string (when prefixed with `|i`), or the name of a sound file containing a voice identification message.
 When using a sound file, the default path for the sound file is `/var/lib/asterisk/sounds`.
 Example usages are as follows:

 Sample:

 ```
 idtalkover = |iwa6zft/r   ; Morse Code ID
 ```

 or

 ```
 idtalkover = /var/lib/asterisk/sounds/myid   ; Voice ID
 ```